rabugopsl/fedora-installer-libvirt-smoke/gherkin/CORS-908_create_ignition-configs.md

     *And* the worker node ignition file (_worker.ign_)is generated with the appropriate structure in the current directory

-  *Scenario:*  the user supplies the _--dir_ parameter for an _existing directory_ and there are _no remnants_ from a previous execution in the specified directory.
+  *Scenario:*  the user supplies the _dir_ parameter for an _existing directory_ and there are _no remnants_ from a previous execution in the specified directory.
     *Given* that the specified directory exists and no previously generated assets exist in that directory *When* the user tries to generate the installation ignition assets *Then* the process log file (_.openshift_install.log_) is generated with the appropriate structure in the specified directory